Wildlife (Jungle) Safari in Nepal

 Safari in the Park

-Traditional jeep tours are substituted by hikes through the jungle in the Sagarmatha National Park, as this area does not consist of flat and plain territories.
-These treks enable people to hike in the forest and in the meadows dominating the region, as well as viewing wildlife in its natural habitat.
+Sagarmatha National Park substitutes traditional jeep tours with hikes through the jungle.
+This area does not consist of flat and plain territories.
+People hike through the forest and the meadows in the region.
+They gain an up-close view of wildlife in its natural habitat.

-The park houses a number of different wildlife, such as the snow leopard, which is rare, the red panda, the Himalayan tahr, deer, etc. For bird watchers, the number of birds one can view includes the Himalayan Monal and many types of eagles.
+Various flora and fauna call the park their home.
+Find the snow leopard, the red panda, the Himalayan tahr, deer, etc. For bird watchers, the number of birds one can view includes the Himalayan Monal and many types of eagles.

-There are possibilities to arrange a trek for days groups and highly demanding trekkings can also be shortened to a half day trekking.
+There are possibilities to arrange a trek for day groups, and highly demanding treks can also be shortened to a half-day trek.
+Another feature that should be noted during a safari in Sagarmatha is the prominence of the Sherpa culture.

-Trekking through many of them will get a chance to interact with indigenous people in the areas where they reside, known as the Sherpa people and learn about their culture.
+Trekking through many of them will give you a chance to interact with indigenous people in the areas where they reside, known as the Sherpa people, and learn about their culture.
 However, this cultural immersion gives an extra dimension to the safari ventures.

 Best Time